simonessliu/Budget-Expensify--app/readme.md

 3. in the app.js set on authstatechange fun() and give it an callback function(dont forget to change login page as home page)
 4. create a new action file named auth.js to connect to the firebase
 5. inside the loginpage component, access auth.js via redux connect

+# TO ALLOW HEROKU SITE LOGIN
+我们只需在firebase上 authentication 里面 添加授权域名即可，把我们deploy到heroku的网址网上去

+#LOGOUT AND LOGIN REDIRECT

+1. in action / auth.js we create a new action called start log out
+2. we band the action in the header component
+3. in order to allow other file to use history props built in browserrouter ithin approuter.js.    we installed npm history module
+4. in approuter.js we change browserrouter to router and manually put history init.
+5. in app.js we can use history, so we redirect logout to history.push('/')
+6. in order to avoid re rendering we made some changes in the app.js for details we create renderapp func() and also render and redirect in the if statement below

+# Auth reducer
+1. this is real authentication, we have created the auth action now is for reducer.

+2. for each login user there is an id ,we can check it by user.uid console.log in the app.js firebase function

+3. we create the action login logout in the action auth.js

+4. we create reducer auth.js in reducer

+5. we combine the reducer in the configurestore.js
+6. last in the app.js we just need to simply dispatch it in the firebase.auth().onAuthStateChanged

+#private only routes

+1. import privateRoute component from router folder and change 3 route for dashboard and create and edit to private route
+2. create privateroute component
+3. connect them to the redux store for state.auth.uid,
+4. eventually we can put header component from the approuter.js to the private route.js file. to print the header only when authenticated